 Protect Yourself From Fraudulent, Fake, and Scam Websites

-Fraudulent, fake, and/or scam websites are all over the internet, and cyber-criminals are great at being con-men.
+Managed cyber security services is becoming a trend as Fraudulent, fake, and/or scam websites are all over the internet, and cyber-criminals are great at being con-men.
 They are so good at being fake that people fall for them all the time.
-It’s important to arm yourself with the knowledge to know how to check if a website is fake, fraudulent, or trying to scam you similar to the laid back loot scam that affected thousands of individuals.
+It’s important to arm yourself with the knowledge to know how to check if a website is fake, fraudulent, or trying to scam you.
 Also, you may have ended up on the site from a phishing attack email scam that looks and appears like any other normal email.
-Everyone should teach themselves on how to recognize a phishing Attack before you so you dont take the bate.
-And if you don't know what Ransomware is and how it can affect your DFW business, you may want to a little research before your businesses data is compromised and you loose thousands if not millions.
+Everyone should teach themselves on how to recognize a phishing attack.

 1. Use your common sense!